Dracaena reflexa (Song of India Plant) Indoor Care, Propagation, Problems and Solutions

-Dracaena reflexa also called Pleomele or Song of Jamaica is one of the spectacular Dracaena varieties which bears yellow-banded, short, narrow, pointed, green leaves, arranged spirally and are tufted at the end of the branches.
+Dracaena reflexa also called Pleomele or Song of Jamaica is one of the spectacular Dracaena varieties and bears yellow-banded, short, narrow, pointed, green leaves, arranged spirally at the end of the branches.
+The stems are weak and about 3 feet high.

 Song of India Plant, Dracaena reflexa